j-dohnalek/UoLTimetable2iCalendar/README.md

 # UoLTimetable2ICalendar
-Automatically download lecture timetable for computer science students and generate iCalendar file The file is saved into the Downloads folder
+Automatically download lecture timetable for computer science students and generate iCalendar file.
+The file is saved into the Downloads folder

 ## Dependencies